 Additional education may substitute for required experience, to the extent permitted by the JHU equivalency formula.

-Classified Title: Campus Police Officer Working Title: Campus Police Officer Role/Level/Range: ATO 37.5/02/OE Starting Salary Range: $19.23 per hour Employee group: Full Time Schedule: Shift Work / 8 hour a day Exempt Status: Non-Exempt Location: 01-MD:Homewood Campus Department name: 10001621-Campus and Community Patrol Personnel area: University Administration
+Classified Title: Campus Police Officer Role/Level/Range: ATO 37.5/02/OE Starting Hourly Pay Rate Range: $18.65 per hour Employee group: Full Time Schedule: 40 hours per week; 11:00 PM - 7:00 AM shift Exempt Status: Non-Exempt Location: Peabody Institute Department name: Security Personnel area: Peabody

 Please refer to the job description above to see which forms of equivalency are permitted for this position.
 If permitted, equivalencies will follow these guidelines: JHU Equivalency Formula: 30 undergraduate degree credits (semester hours) or 18 graduate degree credits may substitute for one year of experience.
 Additional related experience may substitute for required education on the same basis.
 For jobs where equivalency is permitted, up to two years of non-related college course work may be applied towards the total minimum education/experience required for the respective job.